A variance is a departure from the provisions of the

 LDC, Chapter 10) may be granted when compliance with the LDC would be duly burdensome.
 However, the proposed variance cannot threaten the safety and welfare of the adjacent property owners or general public.

-The average time to complete the variance is generally three to six months.
-The decision of the Hearing Examiner is final and appeals of the final decision are made to the Circuit Court.
+The average time to complete the variance is generally four to five months because of advertising requirements.
+The decision of the Hearing Examiner is final.